 Remove the foam underlayment or underpadding after all the flooring is gone if you plan to install anything other than new laminate flooring.
 If the padding is fastened down, remove the staples holding the underlayment by wedging a flat-head screwdriver under each one and prying it up.
 As long as you don't plan on painting the subfloor, you can also simply pound the staples down with a hammer.

 Removing Glued Laminate Flooring

-If the laminate boards have been glued together, you won't be able to pull them apart.
+If the laminate planks have been glued together, you won't be able to pull them apart.
 This type of flooring isn't reusable, so you don't have to be delicate about removing it.
 An easy way to get it all out quickly is to make a series of wall-to-wall cuts with a circular saw, creating strips that you can pry out.
 After making these cuts, you can make a series of cuts in the perpendicular direction to create small squares that are even easier to remove.
 Set the depth of the blade to about 3/4 inch to ensure it doesn't cut deep grooves in the subfloor.